 Labiaplasty is a popular procedure because it facilitates a woman’s self-confidence, and because smaller, more proportionate external genitalia are less noticeable and more physically comfortable.

 Most patients seeking labiaplasty don’t want the hanging of the labia minora beyond the labia majora (outer lips of the vaginal area).
 Others feel bulky in pants or a bathing suit to the point of not wanting to wear revealing clothing.
 Many patients seeking this surgery are active athletes who complain of rubbing when biking or running.
 Many patients experience irritation or discomfort with enlarged labia minora.

-Labia Minora Reduction (Alter Wedge Labiaplasty)
+Labia Minora Reduction

+This procedure is also known as Alter Wedge Labiaplasty.
 The labia minora are the smaller pieces of tissue situated inside the labia majora.
 Many of the women we speak with express dissatisfaction due to the labia minora extending lower and larger than the “lips” that are supposed to surround them.
 Labia minora reduction reduces the length and size of this tissue for a more proportionate appearance.
 Often, clitoral hood reduction is performed at the same time.